 Like every DJ, I made my mistakes, and one had to do with the thought that for this old crackling music with its limited frequency response a data-reduced format like mp3 160kBit/s would suffice.
 The opposite is the case!
 I spent a lot of time correcting this mistake.
 (You can read about the ‘why’ by looking at my Tango contributions).
 Whenever possible I use full format, and I am still in search of the best sounding version.

 Today, my core repertoire represents the Epoca de Oro – for the simple reason that it was the time when the music had reached incredible creativity and depth.
 The musicians of that era were true professionals but, alas, their quality and depth in playing are no longer achieved by today’s orchestras.
 Someone described it this way: ›The musicians looked at the dancer’s feet.‹ An apt expression – I hope you grasp what was meant.
 If you listen closely, within a three-minute piece a wonderful wealth of musicality will be revealed.
 Complementing this richness was the art of vocal expression that came to its peak in the 1940s.
 It’s no wonder that the singers soon became the most famous figures in an orchestra.
-There are newspaper advertisement from that time, in fact, where only the image of a singer was shown – and the readers immediately knew which orchestra was to play.

 I came to be a DJ through dance.
 As a tango dancer, I would hear this wonderful music that, at some point, I started buying CDs, which I would eventually play at Milongas.
 I didn’t speak Spanish, so the musical qualities and the danceability of a piece were my main focus.
 I see this as an advantage.